victorhazbun/simple_math/README.md

 ## TODO

+- Document methods, explaning how to write DSLs like this one
 - Implement more basic functions to the `Calculator`
 - Implement complex math operations
 - Refactor the DSL so Rubocop does not complains about big `&blocks`